wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ### Variant hash

-Variant hash is computed using the following algorithm, where `properties` is given as a list of property tuples:
+Variant hash is computed using the following algorithm, where `properties` are given as a list of property tuples:

 ```python
 import hashlib